alihaidermra4/Research-Paper-Fake-News-Detection-A-Comparative-Study-of-Deep-Learning-Architectures/README.md

-# Fake News Detection: A Comparative Study of Deep Learning Architectures
+# Assessing the Effectiveness of Modern Deep Learning Architectures in Multi-Label News Categorization
 ## Overview

 This repository contains the implementation for a systematic benchmarking study of deep learning sequence models applied to binary fake news classification.
 Seven architectures — CNN, CNN+RNN, Bidirectional RNN, LSTM, Bidirectional LSTM, GRU, and Bidirectional GRU — are evaluated on the Kaggle Fake-and-Real News Dataset to identify the most effective architecture for this task.